ngageoint/hootenanny/README.md

 * Shapefile,
 * OSM
 * Web Feature Service (WFS)
-* OSM API database (experimental) - output of a conflation job containing OSM API database data only
+* OSM API database (MapEdit, etc.; experimental feature) - output of a conflation job containing OSM API database data only

 Note that .gdb, Shapefile, and OSM formats are exported as a zip file containing all of the relevant associated files, while WFS is exported as WFS Get Capabilities service URL that can be added into an OGC-enabled third party application